Theropod paleopathology: Tyrannosaurids

-Bruce Rothschild and others' 2001 survey for stress fractures found the one of the eighty-one toe bones referred to Tyrannosaurus had a stress fracture.
+Bruce Rothschild and others' 2001 survey for stress fractures found that one of the eighty-one toe bones referred to Tyrannosaurus had a stress fracture.
 None of the ten finger bones also examined were found to have stress fractures.
 Pathological holes occur in the skulls of some specimens.
 A T. rex has a punctured skull with wrinkly-textured bone possibly caused by an infection.
 This wound may have been received from a bite.
 Broken and subsequently worn teeth are known from Tyrannosaurus.
 One preserved T. rex jaw bears a strongly tilted tooth crown.
 This may be the result of the animal biting something hard, like bone, although Molnar says the specimen needs to be examined to rule out post mortem damage to the carcass.
 Split carinae are also known from T. rex.
 Some experts have wondered if the split was due to damage to the dentigerous tissue, but paleontologists have generally concluded that the condition was genetic.
 Extraneous tooth cusps are documented in Tyrannosaurus.
 Some teeth show evidence of bite marks by other Tyrannosaurus.

 The Tyrannosaurus rex specimen AMNH 5027 has a deformity fusing the centra of the seventh and eighth back vertebrae.
 The centra of the tenth neck and first back vertebrae are fused in a similar fashion.
 In 1923 Moodie reported a T. rex specimen as having spondylitis deformans, probably referring to the fused vertebrae of this specimens.
 Molnar still maintains that this is a congenital block vertebra.
 It had fractured ribs, too.

 Bruce Rothschild and others also examined the evidence for tendon avulsions during their survey of theropod stress fractures.
 Tyrannosaurus was one of only two theropods found to have suffered avulsion injuries, with the second being Allosaurus.
 Sue the T. rex, also known as FMNH PR2081, suffered an avulsion that left a divot and hook-shaped bone spur on "her" right humerus.
 The divot appears to be located at the origin of the deltoid or teres major muscles.
 Some experts have hypothesized that gout caused the formation of small patches of eroded bone discovered on Sue's first and second metacarpals.
 Five other pathologies have been documented in Sue; a pathology on each side of its skull, a twisted and discolored tooth, two pathological tail vertebrae in series, and a broken and healed fibula with associated abnormal bone growth.